 Producer and Import Price Index in June 2021 Producer and Import Price Index rose by 0.3% in June

-Producer and Import Price Index rose in May by 0.9%
+Producer and Import Price Index fell by 0.5% in January

 13.07.2021 - The Producer and Import Price Index rose in June 2021 by 0.3% compared with the previous month, reaching 102.7 points (December 2020 = 100).
 In particular, basic metals and semi-finished metal products, scrap and petroleum products saw higher prices.
 Compared with June 2020, the price level of the whole range of domestic and imported products rose by 2.9%.
 These are the results from the Federal Statistical Office (FSO).